ethx-inc/ethx-core/README.md

 -   TailwindCSS:
     [Documentation](https://tailwindcss.com/docs)

-    Everything should be created using Atomic Design for more details the full book is found online [here](https://atomicdesign.bradfrost.com/table-of-contents/) and a quick reference guide of core concepts can be found [here](https://xd.adobe.com/ideas/process/ui-design/atomic-design-principles-methodology-101/), [here](https://bradfrost.com/blog/post/atomic-web-design/), and video of the author of Atomic Design System can be found [here](https://www.youtube.com/watch?v=W-h1FtNYim4)
+    Everything should be created using Atomic Design for more details the full book is found online [here](https://atomicdesign.bradfrost.com/table-of-contents/) and a quick reference guide of core concepts can be found [here](https://xd.adobe.com/ideas/process/ui-design/atomic-design-principles-methodology-101/), [here](https://bradfrost.com/blog/post/atomic-web-design/), storybook version [here](https://storybook.js.org/blog/storybook-addons-to-manage-data-state/), and video of the author of Atomic Design System can be found [here](https://www.youtube.com/watch?v=W-h1FtNYim4)

 ## Getting Started